Transformation-Place-UK/transformed-website-new/README.md

 ## Technologies Used

 This website utilises Next.js 16 with Tailwind CSS version 4.
 It also uses Lucide Icons for small things like menus, and react-spring for more animations.
+Headless UI is also installed to help with components.

 ## Learn More